A register to help us identify the level of demand for self-build and custom housebuilding plots in Wychavon.

 - independent community collaboration: you work with others to acquire a site to split into plots then organise the design and construction of your own home.

 - supported community self-build group: a social landlord or the Community Self-Build Agency helps you build a group of homes together.
-More information about this can be found on the Community Self-Build Agency website.

 What is Custom Build housing?